AlaYousef/portfolio-project4/README.md

 ### Dinner, Sweets, Coctailes Pages
  * Each of these tabs are linked to a page with list of recipes which only contain recipes within the specific category.
  * Each of these pages has a pagination to divide the content into separate pages.
-The page contain 6 recipes cards and the rest are appears in the next page.
+The page contain max 6 recipes cards and the rest are appears in the next page.
 So users can navigate to them using next button and return back using previous button.

 ![Recipe-Type List Page](documentation/readme_images/recipe-list.png)<br><br>